GuyPaddock/express-tech/zimbra/mysql-optimizer/README.md

    overwritten):

         @daily /usr/local/sbin/optimize_zimbra_db 2>&1 >> /opt/zimbra/log/zimbra_db_optimize.log

+4. Save the crontab file and exit the editor (CTRL+O, then CTRL+X).

 Now, every night at midnight, the Zimbra MySQL database will automatically be optimized and the results will be logged to